emmajanedrews/base-template/_drafts/our-hot-off-the-press-april-market-update-is-here.md

 {% include youtube.html %}

-Changes are coming to our market.
-Today, I’d like to review a few expert predictions on what we can expect.
+<center>Changes are coming to our market.
+Today, I’d like to review a few expert predictions on what we can expect.</center>

 It’s time for the April edition of our hot-off-the-press market report.&nbsp;